nats-io/nats.deno/core/README.md

-# nats-core.js
+# core

-The nats-core.js implements the _nats-core_ functionality for JavaScript clients. _Nats-core_ is the basic functionality of a NATS client with respect
+The _core_ module implements the _nats-core_ functionality for JavaScript clients. _Nats-core_ is the basic functionality of a NATS client with respect
 to:

-- Authentication
-- Connection and connection lifecycle
+- Connection, authentication connection lifecycle, and NATS protocol handling
 - Messaging functionality (publish, subscribe and request reply)
-- And other standard client protocol handling functionality

-JavaScript NATS clients implement native runtime transports (node, deno, browser) and export a `connect` function that returns a concrete instance of a NATS client transport which uses and re-exports this library to expose the APIs codified in this library.
+JavaScript NATS clients implement specific native runtime transports (node, deno, browser) and export a `connect` function that returns a concrete instance of a NatsConnection which wraps the specific runtime transport.
+The specific runtime transport re-exports this library to expose the APIs implemented in this library.

-You can use this library to implement other JavaScript functionality that uses a NATS client connection without binding your implementation to a particular JavaScript runtime.
-For example, the @nats-io/jetstream library depends on
+You can use this library as a runtime agnostic dependency and implement other JavaScript functionality that uses a NATS client connection without binding your implementation to a particular JavaScript runtime.
+For example, the
-@nats-io/nats-core to implement all of its JetStream protocol.
+@nats-io/jetstream library depends on @nats-io/nats-core to implement all of its JetStream protocol.

 # Installation

 If you are not implementing a NATS client compatible library, you can use this repository to view the documentation of the NATS core functionality.
-Your NATS client instance already uses and re-exports the library implemented here.
+Your NATS client instance already uses and re-exports the library implemented here, so there's no need for you to directly depend on this library.

-Note that this library is distributed in two different bundles:
+Note that this library is distributed in two different registries:

-- npm a node-specific library supporting CJS (`require`) and ESM (`import`)
+- npm a node-specific library supporting CJS (`require`) and ESM (`import`) for node specific projects
 - jsr a node and other ESM (`import`) compatible runtimes (deno, browser, node)

 If your application doesn't use `require`, you can simply depend on the JSR